 Intermediate Certificate Chain - (Optional: if you are installing your own self-signed certificate, there is no intermediate chain.)
 The intermediate chain is a single file that contains one or more intermediate certificates, one after the other.

 If you have your server certificate in certificate.pem and your intermediate certificates in cachain.pem, you can create the cert.pem file by concatenating them together in the correct order:

 The complete cert.pem file should look like (without leading spaces):

 ... (possibly more certificates)

 Private key - The privatekey.pem file must be a PEM-encoded, unecrypted private key file.
 It should look something like (without leading spaces):

 -----END RSA PRIVATE KEY-----

-If the sandfly server is already running, stop it with docker stop sandfly-server (the postgres and rabbit services do not need to be restarted for the certificate change to take effect).
-Start the Sandfly services with the start_sandfly.sh script, and access the Sandfly server from your web browser to confirm the new certificate is in use.
+If the sandfly server is already running, stop it with the command docker stop sandfly-server (the postgres and rabbit services do not need to be restarted for the certificate change to take effect).
+Start the Sandfly service with the start_sandfly.sh script, and access the Sandfly server from your web browser to confirm the new certificate is in use.